SuperCh-SE-NCSU/Report-Slides/slides/talk1.md

 - If users subscribed our email service, we will send them one email per day,containing the car information they specified.
 - Users can unsubscribe, if he/she have already found a suitable car they need.
 - Email above is just an sample email.
 We will send information with specific car price to users.

+#Potential Bad Smell List:

+ 1. Only one step in whole development period.
+ 2. One step long time.
+ 3. God class.
+ 4. Duplicated code.
+ 5. Project's repo has dozens of commits.
+ 6. Project's repo has dozens of issue reports.
+ 7. The project has no "passengers".
+ 8. The project has no "great dictator".